 Woodburn Elementary School, 1987-1991, Grades 2, 3 and 4

 Harlan Elementary School, 1991-2010, Grades K, 2, 6, Reading Recovery

 Volunteer experiences -- in progress

 Besides blogging here I run/coordinate blogs for community and professional organizations.
 See HERE.

 I am a member of the Indiana State Teachers Association – Retired (ISTA-R) and the National Education Association (NEA).
 I have been a member of ISTA and NEA since 1975.
-During my years as a teacher I was a building representative, committee chair, state delegate, and officer.
+During my years as a teacher I was a building representative, committee chair, state delegate, and local officer.

 I am also a member of the following organizations:

 The Northeast Indiana Friends of Public Education (NEIFPE)